 eCommerce Advice- 5 Quick Wi-Fi Router Tips When Working From Home

 If the new device can connect to your Wi-Fi without any password needed, enable the encryption as soon as you can.
 It is not a difficult or lengthy process.
-Again, if you are organized and have the manual, the steps for this should be clearly listed and easy to follow, but you can also Bing or Google “How to enable encryption on XYZ Wi-Fi router”, where the XYZ is your router name or model number, and you will likely have several detailed text or even video based guides for this
+Again, if you are organized and have the manual, the steps for this should be clearly listed and easy to follow, but you can also Bing or Google “How to enable encryption on XYZ Wi-Fi router”, where the XYZ is your router name or model number, and you will likely have several detailed texts or even video-based guides for this.

 Some routers have this function ready right out of the box or with a few quick steps from the manual, you should be able to add this.
 To tell if this guest feature is enabled, just use your phone, tablet, or PC to search for the list of active networks in your home.
 If you have two networks with similar names, but one of them ends with the word “guest”, this feature is on and you are already set.

 If you are in an apartment or close to your neighbor’s though, it could be a network of someone close to you.
 After all, you are not the only person who purchased that same router model.
 Before connecting to the “guest” network, just check the full name and signal strength or try turning that router off and back on to make sure that network is really coming from your connection, and not your neighbor’s router.